IBM/ibm_zos_zosmf/docs/source/playbooks/sample_module_workflow.rst

   * In the inventory file `hosts`_, the nickname ``workflowHost1`` for the target z/OS system, which is configured as managed node, is used to create the workflow instance.
 You can modify it to refer to your own z/OS system.
 You need to ensure the z/OS system ``workflowHost1`` or your own z/OS system is configured in **z/OSMF Systems** plugin.

+  * Module `zmf_authenticate`_ is supported by z/OSMF APAR PH12143 (PTF UI66511 for V2R3, PTF UI66512 for V2R4).
+You are also allowed to authenticate with z/OSMF server in module `zmf_workflow`_ directly.

 For more details about module variables, see `zmf_workflow`_.